aluna033/WhatTheHack/013-InfraAsCode-Ansible/Student/Challenge-05.md

-# Challenge 5 - Deploy a Virtual Machine
+# Challenge 5 - Configure a Linux Server with NGINX

 [< Previous Challenge](./Challenge-04.md) - [Home](../readme.md) - [Next Challenge>](./Challenge-06.md)

 ## Introduction

-In this challenge, you will put all the pieces together and extend your Ansible playbook to deploy a Virtual Machine in Azure.

 The goals for this challenge include understanding:
+- Custom script extensions
-   + Globally unique naming context and complex dependencies
+- Globally unique naming context and complex dependencies
-   + Clean code with neat parameter and variable values
-   + Figuring out what Azure resources it takes to build a VM
+- Staging artifacts in a location accessible to the Azure Resource Manager

 ## Description

+We have provided a script (`install_apache.sh`) that configures a web server on a Linux VM.
+When run on the VM, the script deploys a static web page that should be available at `http://<PublicIPofTheVM>/wth.html`

+You can find the script in the Resources folder for **Challenge-06**.

+Your challenge is to:

-+	Extend your Ansible playbook to deploy a virtual machine
+- Extend the Ansible playbook to configure a webserver on the Linux VM you deployed
-    +   VM requirements -
-        +   Linux OS
-        +   Use a secure secret value for the admin password from Azure Key Vault
-    + Use a resource prefix and playbook variables to have consistent naming of resources
+    - Host the script file in a secure artifact (staging) location that is only accessible to the Azure Resource Manager.
+    - Pull the website configuration script from the artifact location.

 ```
-ORIGINAL CHALLENGE TEXT:
+ORIGINAL CHALLENGE TEXT

-Create a Linux VM using Ansible.
-You will first need to create a Network Interface Card.
-Use the following settings for the NIC:

-Resource group: ansible-rg Name: ansible-VM-nic Public IP address: ansible-pip VNet: WTHVNETAN Subnet: default Security Group: ansible-nsg-ssh

-The VM will use all of the Azure resources you have previously created.
-Use the following settings:

-VM Name: anlinuxvm01 Resource Group: ansible-rg VM Size: Standard_DS1_v2 Admin username: azureuser SSH password enabled: false SSH public keys: [use the public key you created in the prequisites section] Network interfaces: ansible-VM-nic Managed Disk Type: Premium_LRS Image: CentOS 7.5 (or Ubuntu 18.04 if you prefer)

-Ensure that you can SSH to the VM using its public IP address with ssh azureuser@[public ip address]

-Hint: You can use the Azure CLI command az vm list-ip-addresses to find the IP address for the newly created VM.
+Install the NGINX web server on an existing Linux Virtual Machine.
+To do this you will need to create an inventory.cfg and a YAML file.
+The inventory.cfg has information about the VM you want to manage and the location of the Python interpreter.
+To find the location of Python, you will need to SSH to the VM and look in /usr/bin.
+Use the latest version

+It should look something like this:

+[web]
+{Your public IP address of the Linux VM} ansible_user=azureuser

+[web:vars]
+ansible_python_interpreter={location of python install}

+Once you have the inventory.cfg, you will create the Ansible Playbook YAML file that will install NGINX.
+First, you will update all apt (Ubuntu) or yum (Redhat/CentOS) packages to the latest version.
+For RedHat/CentOS you will need install the EPEL repository (epel-release) before we install NGINX.
+Next, you will install NGINX using apt or yum in the file and set the service to running.

+To use the inventory.cfg file you will need to run the following Ansible playbook command which will use the inventory.cfg and YAML file you created earlier.
+The -b switch tells Ansible to run as root using sudo.

+ansible-playbook -i inventory.cfg {yaml file} -b

 ```

 ## Success Criteria

-1. Verify that your virtual machine has been deployed via the Azure Portal or Azure CLI.
-1. Connect to your virtual machine and verify you can login via SSH
+1. Verify that NGINX is running by running curl from the SSH terminal with `curl http://127.0.0.1`

 ## Tips

-- **TIP:** For a Linux VM, you can use an admin password or an SSH key to control access to the VM.
-It is common (and a recommended practice) to use an SSH key with Linux instead of an admin password.
-If you are not familiar with Linux, we recommend using an admin password for this hack to keep things simple and focus on learning Ansible playbooks.
-- **TIP:** You will need to supply your VM with a Public IP address or use the Azure Bastion service to connect to it.
+- Use an Azure Blob Storage account as the artifact location
+- Secure access to the artifact location with a SAS token
+- Pass these values to the Ansible playbook as parameters